iter8-tools/iter8/README.md

 ## What is iter8 about?

-Iter8's mission is to support automated canary releases and A/B testing, driven by analytics based on robust statistical techniques for canary releases and A/B testing.
+Iter8's mission is to support automated canary releases and A/B testing, driven by analytics based on robust statistical techniques.
 The project comprises two components:

 * _iter8-analytics_: An analytics service that analyzes metrics from different versions of a microservice.
 The metric analysis takes into account success criteria provided by the user and can assess the health of a canary both absolutely and comparatively to a baseline version.